-A feeling of incomplete evacuation, infrequent bowel movements and difficult-to-pass stools are all signs of constipation, according to Medline Plus.
-Gatrointestinal problems, such as constipation, diarrhea, abdominal pain and bloating, in relation to the consumption of specific foods often affect people diagnosed with IBS, or irritable bowel syndrome, or other gut disorders, but food sensitivities can affect anyone.
 Keep a food diary to help you identify the foods that seem to be causing your symptoms.
 Intolerance to nuts and their butters could be what is making you constipated, although peanut butter also contains nutrients that fight constipation.
+Consult with your doctor to get the most accurate answers to your health questions.

 Peanut butter helps fight constipation as a result of its fiber content.
-Each 2-tablespoon serving offers 2.6 grams of fiber -- 10 percent of the daily intake for women and 7 percent for men, recommended by the Institute of Medicine.
+Each 2-tablespoon serving of chunky style peanut butter offers 2.6 grams of fiber — 10 percent of the daily intake for women and 7 percent for men, recommended by the Institute of Medicine.

 Sensitivity to Salicylates and Amines

 However, if you are prone to gastrointestinal problems or are sensitive to salicylates or amines, eating peanut butter every day could lead to the buildup of enough of these natural food chemicals in your body to cause constipation or other symptoms of food sensitivities.

 Remove Peanuts From Your Diet

 Until diagnostic methods to identify sensitivity to salicylates and amines or peanut intolerance improve, the basic approach is to eliminate the suspected food from your diet and see if your symptoms improve.
-Eliminate peanuts and peanut butter from your diet for a period of six to eight weeks, a protocol suggested by the Allergy Unit of the Royal Prince Alfred Hospital.
+Eliminate peanuts and peanut butter from your diet for a few weeks, a protocol suggested by the Allergy Unit of the Royal Prince Alfred Hospital.

 After eliminating peanut butter and peanuts from your diet and relieving your constipation, you can try reintroducing other types of nuts or nut butter in your diet to test your tolerance.
 If you discovered that peanuts and peanut butter cause constipation while on your elimination diet, it may be best not to reintroduce them.